bharath403/ElasticSearch/README.md

 # ElasticSearch

-SpinUp a elastic search instance
+Spinup a elastic search cluster to store, search and analyze data